Trevor Smith (ice hockey)

 Trevor Smith (born February 8, 1985) is a Canadian former professional ice hockey centre.
 He most recently played with the San Antonio Rampage in the American Hockey League (AHL).

 Early life

-Smith is Jewish, and was born in Ottawa, Ontario.
-He is the son of Harvey Smith.
-His parents are originally from Montreal, Quebec.
-Smith grew up in Vancouver, British Columbia.
-His father has coached Canada's ice hockey team in the Maccabiah Games.
+Smith was born in Ottawa, Ontario. to father Harvey Smith.
+His parents are originally from Montreal, Quebec but Smith grew up in Vancouver, British Columbia.

 Playing career

 Amateur

 Before college, he played in 2001–02 for the Queens Park Pirates Pacific Junior Hockey League (PIJHL), in 2003–04 for the Quesnel Millionaires of the British Columbia Hockey League (BCHL), and in 2004–05 for the Omaha Lancers of the United States Hockey League (USHL), for whom he played in the USHL All Star Game.

 He played two seasons in the NCAA with the University of New Hampshire, in 2005–07.
 There, he was an All Hockey East First team selection, an NCAA East Second Team All-American, and was named to the New England All-Star team.
 He had 63 points in 78 games over two seasons.